-Dr. Kane focuses on root cause failure analysis of structural materials and mechanical systems, ferrous and non-ferrous metals analysis, structure/property relationships, chemistry and heat treatment effects on the strength and performance of materials, fracture analysis of plastics and elastomers, fracture mechanics, and environmental effects on materials.
+Dr. Kane focuses on root cause failure analysis of structural materials and mechanical systems, ferrous and non-ferrous metals analysis, structure/property relationships, chemistry and heat treatment effects on the strength and performance of materials, fracture analysis of plastics and elastomers, fracture mechanics, fatigue and environmental effects on materials.
 He has examined the mechanical behavior of structures, products, and components regarding issues of strength, stability, friction, and wear.

 Prior to joining Exponent, Dr. Kane pursued materials research at the University of Pennsylvania, where he specialized in brittle failure of high temperature aerospace alloys and power-generation turbine materials.
 His expertise includes fracture in aggressive environments and microstructure effects on strength and failure.